 Who Can Apply for a Mortgage in Dubai?

-Mortgages in Dubai are available to different types of buyers:
+Mortgages in Dubai are available to different types of buyers:1.
+UAE Residents

 UAE Resident includes salaried employees, business owners, and self-employed professionals.
-They usually qualify for:
+They usually qualify for:- Higher loan amounts

 - Longer repayment periods